Garden Hack: How to Germinate Seeds Using Just Paper Towels

 Here are a few things to think about before you begin:

-• Have a plan for your materials and where you’re going to put the seeds once you prep them.
+• Have a plan for your materials and know where your seeds will go once they’re prepped.

-• Do some research on your seeds to determine if they need light to germinate or if they need darkness.
+• Research your seeds ahead of time to find out whether they need light to germinate or prefer darkness.

 germinate seeds on a paper towel with this easy tutorial!